VeeamHub/powershell/BR-Surebackup-MySQLCheck/README.md

 	* What is the mysql password
 * -port 3306
 * -query
-	* What do you want to query to test the result e.g "select * from database.tablename",
+	* What do you want to query to test the result e.g 'select * from database.tablename' .
+Make sure to use single quotes when testing it as part of surebackup
 * -minreply
 	* How many rows you minimum expect to return from the query (executes a scalar query)